ydutertre/myvario/USAGE.md

   The higher the frequency the smoother the track (one data point sent with each update). to the FlySafe server.
 Livetracking via FlySafe can also be disabled completely by setting this to Off.

+### Map View
+These settings are only available if the device supports Maps.
+- `Map Display`:
+  Whether to display the map or not
+- `Map Zoom`
+  The desired map zoom, in meters per pixel

 ## Live Tracking